PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-a-serverless-knative-application-on-kind/index.md

 secret/webhook-certs created
 ```

-## Setup Knative networking using Kourier
+## Setup Knative serving using Kourier

 ### Install Kourier
-We need to now setup a networking layer for KNative.
+We need to now setup the serving layer for Knative.
 I am using Kourier as it has the lowest resource requirements and connects to the Knative ingress CRD's directly.

 I am installing kourier from the knative repository on github.
 It also makes sense to wait for the necessary components to be up and running.